EGI-Federation/SVG-advisories/2010/SVG:Advisory-SVG-2010-457.md

 Original from CSIRT on 28th October 2010:

-When the vdt_globus_data_server RPM is installed a world writable directory is created.
+When the vdt_globus_data_server RPM is installed a world writeable directory is created.

 The EGI CSIRT team recommends that affected sites carry out the mitigation